With such a lengthy and diverse history and culture, the United Kingdom can be a richly rewarding place to visit.

 Having originated in England, English is spoken throughout the United Kingdom.
 However, different regional accents exist which can be quite strong and difficult to understand.
 There are a few subtle variations from American English, and certain words or phrasing may be confusing to begin with.

 Food & drink

-Modern British cuisine puts a focus on fresh, locally sourced ingredients - and the United Kingdom is not spoilt for choice.
-Organic meat and vegetables can be found across the country, with different regions specialising in different produce.
+Modern British cuisine puts a focus on fresh, locally sourced ingredients — and the United Kingdom is not spoilt for choice.
+Organic meat and vegetables can be found across the country, with different regions specializing in different produce.

 Areas where dairy farming is prevalent are known for their excellent local cheeses, in particular the south west of England (where cheddar cheese originates) and parts of Scotland.
 Cream tea and scones are traditional in Devon & Cornwall, also the home of the Cornish pasty.

 With such a large coastline, fish and seafood is ubiquitous, with salmon and trout in particular being prized.
 Traditionally, fish and meats were smoked to preserve them better, a practice which is still common — more so in Scotland that in England.

 Tea is the national drink, although coffee is catching up in popularity and is certainly a trendier choice — you'll find coffee shops galore in every city and town you visit.

 The United Kingdom has a number of breweries and microbreweries, producing beers and ales which are often only sold in the local area.
 Wine is even being produced in the south now that a shifting climate has brought warmer, more reliable temperatures.
 Cider is another national favorite, with several cider orchards across the country.

 The most obviously associated drink with both Scotland and Ireland is of course whisky, which is produced widely across the country.
 Different regions use different distilling techniques and ingredients, which culminates in a wide variety of tastes from mild and fruity to strongly flavored, smoky liquors.